 You must enroll yourself (and any dependents) within a 30-day period from the dates of the events listed below to be Special Enrollees.
 You and/or your dependent(s) will be Late Enrollees if you are not enrolled within the 30-day period.
-Newborns must be enrolled within a 30-day period.
 A newborn child is covered from the moment of birth to a maximum of thirty-one (31) days from the date of birth.
 To be covered as a dependent beyond the thirty-one (31) day period, the newborn child must be enrolled.
 See your Human Resources/Benefits Office.